bUnit bUnit

 Contributors

-Shout outs and a big thank you to all the contributors to the library, both those that raise issues, provide input to issues, and those who send pull requests.
+Shout outs and a big thank you to all the contributors to the library, including those who raise issues, those who provide input to issues, and those who send pull requests.

 Want to help out?
 You can help in a number of ways:

-• Provide feedback and input through issues, Twitter or bUnit Gitter chat room.
+• Provide feedback and input through issues, via Twitter or by using the bUnit Gitter chat room.

 • Help write documentation.

 • Create blog posts, presentations or video tutorials.
-If you do, I will be happy to showcase them in the related section on this site.
+If you do, I'll be happy to showcase them in the related section on this site.

 Editorial support provided by Packt.